Your favorite electric kettle breaks: no matter how many times you flip the switch, it won’t boil.

 It’s a little more complicated than that.

 Email shouldn’t be your only channel for getting customer feedback.
-Neglecting social media can mean missed opportunities and leads .
+Neglecting social media can mean missed opportunities and leads.

 Here’s the good news:

-Both of these platforms have features that make it easy for you to source reviews.
+Social platforms have features that make it easy for you to source reviews.
 LinkedIn, for instance, has recommendations that display directly on your profile.

 Becky Mollenkamp has over twenty of these recommendations singing her LinkedIn course’s praises and adding major credibility to her name.